hashicorp/terraform-provider-tfe/website/docs/r/tag_policy_set.html.markdown

   Manages tag-based inclusions on a policy set.
   Tag inclusions scope policy set enforcement to workspaces that carry a matching tag.
 If a tag value is not provided, this becomes a key-only tag and only matches workspaces that also have a key-only tag with the given key.
   ~> Note: Tag-based scoping and explicit workspace/project associations are mutually exclusive on a policy set.
 To switch between them, first remove the existing association (terraform apply), then add the new one (terraform apply).
 Attempting both in a single apply may fail.
+  -> Note: Use tag_match_logic on the parent tfe_policy_set to control whether workspaces must match any or all configured tags.
 ---

 # Resource: tfe_tag_policy_set